Whitfield, Queensland: Education

 Whitfield State School is a government primary (Prep-6) school for boys and girls at 42-74 McManus Street.
 In 2018, the school had an enrolment of 831 students with 64 teachers (60 full-time equivalent) and 38 non-teaching staff (25 full-time equivalent).
 It includes a special education program.

 There are no secondary schools in Whitfield.
 The nearest government secondary schools are Trinity Bay State High School in Manunda to the south-east and Cairns State High School in Cairns North to the east.

 Amenities

+Whitfield has no centre as such.
+There are three shops at the roundabout at Woodward Street corner Heavey Crescent.
+There is a building looking like a church in not far from there in Heavey Street called Whitfield Chapel, or just The Chapel.
+It was created in 1996 as wedding venue for Japanese tourists.
+After it served for many years as office for real estate agencies it was returned to its function as wedding venue in 2025.

 There are a number of parks in the area: